How To Hire a Top DUI Attorney

 Therefore, it is not surprising that tremendous financial resources from the Government have been amassed to detect, evaluate, arrest, prosecute and punish DUI-DWI-OUI-OWI-DUII suspects across America.
 Numerous branches of the federal government are deeply involved in trying to deter and punish DUI offenders, and every state has special agencies that are an extension of the Governor’s office that monitor progress in the never-ending fight to thwart drunken driving and drugged driving from occurring.
 For example, In Georgia, this office is designated “The Governor’s Office of Highway Safety”.
 Even some municipal and local authorities have passed local ordinances or laws to tack on additional punishments for offenders (such as New York City’s well-publicized effort to forfeit the DUI driver’s vehicle upon arrest and conviction.)

-Further, a body of law has evolved around so-called "field sobriety testing" that is almost always utilized at the roadside by police officers in evaluating possibly impaired drivers, before deciding to arrest the person for D.U.I.
-This junk-science has been responsible for more wrongful arrests and convictions than any other voodoo forensic science in America, far surpassing erroneous, bogus eyewitness identification arrests and cross-racial convictions for sexual crimes.
-The criminal attorney handling drunk driving litigation must be knowledgeable of "human factors" affecting such variables as stress during roadside agility testing, environmental factors, surface irregularities and lighting deficiencies or distracting during the nystagmus test, the balance tests, the dynamics of ambiguous verbal instructions, and the intricacies of psychophysical evaluations that have been promulgated and "validated" by NHTSA.
-In 2013, the latest training manual released by NHTSA totally omits the requirement of "standardization" and falsely claims that these non-scientific evaluations prove "impairment" by alcohol.
+Further, a body of law has evolved around so-called “field sobriety tests” that are almost always utilized at the roadside by police officers in evaluating possibly impaired drivers, before deciding to arrest the person for D.U.I.
+The criminal attorney handling drunk driving litigation must be knowledgeable of “human factors” affecting such variables as stress during roadside agility testing, environmental factors, surface irregularities and lighting deficiencies or distracting during the nystagmus test, the balance tests, the dynamics of ambiguous verbal instructions, and the intricacies of psychophysical evaluations that have been promulgated and “validated” by NHTSA.
+In 2013, the latest training manual released by NHTSA totally omits the requirement of “standardization” and falsely claims that these non-scientific evaluations prove “impairment” by alcohol.

 While books on DUI law and attorney web sites hawking their skills in handling drunk driving defense are ubiquitous on the Internet, you should not rely entirely upon these sources for soliciting your DUI lawyer (like YouTube).
-You only get one chance to win.
+You only get one chance to win your DUI case.